-- The CPDP and CPMF detail further information and requirements for Commonwealth property disposals and the use of the Clearing House mechanism.
+The CPDP and CPMF detail further information and requirements for Commonwealth property disposals and the use of the Clearing House mechanism.
 Entities should refer to both the CPDP and CPMF in all property disposals.

 Disposal strategy

-- While there is no statutory requirement under the LAA for a disposal strategy to be developed, it is good practice.
-A disposal strategy should set out the business case for the entity to undertake a disposal and inform an entity’s decision-makers on key considerations under relevant frameworks, as well as providing a clear understanding of the disposal pathway.
+A disposal strategy should set out the business case for the entity to undertake a disposal and inform decision-makers of key considerations under relevant frameworks, and clearly outline the disposal pathway.

-- This includes ensuring compliance with the CPMF, CPDP, the CPRs and the PGPA Act and any other relevant legislation or policy (including policy considerations regarding the use of land in native title agreement making).
 Entities are encouraged to obtain legal and other specialist advice where required to inform the strategy and support the transaction.

-- The level of detail contained in a strategy will vary depending on the nature and complexity of the disposal.
+The level of detail contained in a strategy will vary depending on the nature and complexity of the disposal.
+A disposal strategy should be expected to include at a minimum:

 - details of the site (such as location, history etc.) and details of prior Commonwealth use of the site and any notable site conditions;